 Granted, nothing will be the same this year due to COVID, but luckily some of New York’s most time honored and famous celebrations are still going on as scheduled.
 There are also newer events and virtual components for social.

-This is a fairly new event, just launched last year.
-Randall’s Island (located in the East River) hosts an immersive light show that is perfect for families, Instagrammers, or anyone looking for a little holiday magic.
+This is a fairly new event, just launched two years ago.
+While it’s not in NYC proper, if you’re up for a little drive, this immersive light show is perfect for families, Instagrammers, and anyone looking for some holiday magic.

 Rather than showcasing decorated houses, the walk-through experience is full of colorful sculptures inspired by nature, art, history, and fantasy.
 There are food trucks, a gift shop, a pop-up gallery, and more.